 Google Project Sunroof helps you determine if Solar is cost effective by examining your location, usable sunlight per year, and roof.

 Play a direct part in combating greenhouse gas emissions, global warming, coastal off shore drilling, and help reduce our dependence on foreign dirty fossil fuel.
 Help your community by supporting local solar businesses.
 Your energy source is acquired at a specific cost, while rates on power can and usually do rise every year.

 California has over 1 Gigawatt of energy generated from solar panels, a milestone hit in November 2011.
 Only Germany, Spain, Japan, Italy, and the Czech Republic has more solar installations.
 The number of solar panel installations grew significantly in California because of the Million Solar Roof Initiative.
 This initiative helped reduce the cost of solar panel installations.
 The California Solar Initiative was created by this program.
 It provides rebates to home and businesses who install solar panels.
-The amount of the rebate has faded over time and is now just $0.25 per watt in many PG&E areas.
+The amount of the rebate has faded over time and is now just a Federal tax rebate in many states.

 Slow Solar Panel Price Decrease

 Prices on raw individual solar panels have fallen approximately 42% from 2007 to 2011, according to SolarBuzz.com.
 The actual price of a complete solar system has only fallen 17% during the same time frame.
 Why the disparity?

 - Time lag from buying panels one month to installing them several months later

 - Solar panel modules account for less than half the cost of a complete solar system

 - Labor and the cost of securing a permit typically haven’t fallen in price